-In practice, this system has seen my current part have a noble-minded rogue who follows bushido, a fearless shogun who likes to sing and tell tales, a witty, scheming geisha sorceress, a ferocious lycanthrope who practices healing, and a noble kensai who is preening and arrogant.
+In practice, this system has seen my current part have a noble-minded rogue who follows a strict moral code, a fearless paladin who likes to drink, sing, and tell tales, a witty, scheming sorceress businesswoman, a ferocious lycanthrope who practices healing, and a monk who is preening, shallow, and borderline arrogant.

 By starting without a class to take their personality cues from, my group instead built personalities and relationships based on their backgrounds and their interactions during our two-part session zero.

 It has made for a game in which every player’s personality is a separate part of their character, rather than a character trait assigned by their class choice.

 First and foremost, I need to give a lot of credit for this system to Giffyglyph, whose Darker Dungeons take on D&D inspired some of the systems.
 His Rookie Characters system is the basis upon which this system is built.
 I’ve simply taken it, added a little to it, and put it into practice for my two current campaigns.

 In my current games, I wanted my players to feel relatively low powered.
 While a 4d6 and drop the lowest setup can translate into more average characters, it usually means there is at least one 17 or 18 on any given character.